initialed85/home-ops/README.md

 # came from helm show values argo/argo-cd > 3-argocd-values.yaml (which needed some edits)
 helm upgrade --atomic --install --namespace argo-cd --create-namespace argo-cd argo/argo-cd --version 7.0.0 --values 3-argocd-values.yaml

+# dump out the secret
+kubectl -n argo-cd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

+At this point I needed to log in to the Argo UI and add this repo, and also add the `cluster` folder in this repo as the catalyst for the IaC.

+### Continuous Integration

+TODO